terheyden/JRequisites/README.md

 ### Parameter Order
 Every effort has been made to make method usage as easy to read as possible.
-This is why constant parameters / limits come first.
+This is why constant values / limits come first.
 Compare:
 ```java
 // Bad: reading is disjointed: "Is length SSN 9?
 Oh I see, is the length of the ssn var equal to 9."
 isLength(ssn, 9);